jasonbot/pyaddin-interval-caller/README.md

 Using this Dingus
 -----------------

-Make an extension class.
+Make an python add-in with at least one extension class.
 Import `tickextension` near the top of your `Whatever_addin.py` file.
 If you opted for the copy-into-`Install\` option over using `setup.py`,  you'll do it like this:

     import imp
     import os